PositiveThinkingCompany/LearningDocker/ReadMe.md

 Builds an image from the given folder ( . means current folder) -> don't do this in c:\!!
 This folder becomes the build context.
-Here docker searches for dockerfile ( you can specify this file with -f parameter if elsewhere)
+Here docker searches for DockerFile ( you could specify this file with -f parameter if elsewhere)

 > Each line in DockerFile creates a new layer